krishaamer/green-filter-research/research/literature/fintech.md

 -   As an interaction design student who cares about the environment, I ask myself how can interaction design contribute to increase sustainability?
 I make the assumption that investing is inherently “good” for one’s life, in the same way, that doing sports is good, or eating healthy is good.
 It’s one of the human activities that is required for an improved quality of life as we age - and started investing sooner, rather than later, is best because of the compound interest.
 Nonetheless, investment also includes higher risk than sports or food.
 How to communicate the risk effectively while educating the users?
 -   Airbnb for Investments platform for projects linked to your consumption habits.
 Can provide better products for you as well as invest in these companies.
 The consumer can feel closer connection to the businesses they interact with through shared values, leads to participatory design and stakeholder capitalism.
 Platform to understand investment products.
 Green crowdfunding already allows people to invest into projects to make new green products, for example from recycled materials. but what about getting involved on a deeper level.
 Bigger than projects, scalable solutions.
 Kickstarter has green projects section.
 Startups vs large businesses.
 The design of the user interface helps the adoption of a new technology.
 What is the suitable user interface for millennial green investors?
 -   **Feature**: Make a climate hedge fund with friends
+-   **Feature**: Sustainable investing product for young people everyday use Crypto, NFT provide everyday excitement trend of young ppl in crypto retail investors without needing to pay bank fees
+-   **Design:** **Feature**: Help me write me investment thesis first.
+-   If corporate social responsibility (CSR) loyalty programs, driven by points systems are useful, can we go a step further, and create a pathway to enable the consumer to become an investor in the company they like to buy from?
+Could this strategy provide more meaning for the consumer, leading to higher customer retention, as well as financial returns?
+-   Where to invest for green impact?
+Which investment vehicles are the most suitable for green investments?
+When a person wants to make a sustainable investment, where to put your money if you want to make the world greener?
+If young people are worried about climate, why are they not investing in green assets?
+To what extent can interaction design increase market participants’ engagement with sustainability?
+What are some suitable user interfaces for millennial green investors?
+Is design relevant to investing decisions?
+Direct investment AI assistant vs marketplace of existing investment products?
+But how to measure?
+Currently, there is no easy way to do it, and the UX of traditional banks is too cumbersome and old-fashioned.
+-   My research aims to find ways to enable a wider audience to access sustainable investment opportunities.
+This chapter gives an overview of the current (as of late 2020) sustainable investing landscape as well as future trends related to interaction design and user experience innovations (fig. 4).
+-   This research is concerned with how billions of people might exclude polluting companies from their lives and elect to support companies that put sustainability in the core of their business instead.
+Why does it matter?
+Individual sacrifice is too small to have a meaningful impact.
+For societal change, we need to pool our resources.
+-   **How can ESG (environment, social, and governance) become accessible to our everyday experience, while avoiding greenwashing?**
+-   Loyalty to investment.
+What are the standard conversations about money and savings that I would traditionally have with a financial advisor, that could be converted into a portable, mobile form, in my pocket every day?